Sub-sampling and other considerations for efficient risk estimation in large portfolios: Probability of Loss as a Nested Expectation

-\paragraph{Delta Control Variate} Using the Delta Greek to construct a control variate for the probability of large loss is well known, c.f,~\cite{glasserman:monte-fin, gou:ms-var}, and we recall the basic idea here.
-Recall that the expected loss incurred by option \(i\) given a risk scenario, \(R_{\tau}\), is written as a difference
+\paragraph{Delta Control Variate} Using the Delta Greek to construct a control variate for the probability of large loss is well-known, c.f,~\cite{glasserman:monte-fin, gou:ms-var}, and we recall the basic idea here.
+Recall that the expected loss incurred by derivative \(i\) given a risk scenario, \(R_{\tau}\), is written as a difference, i.e., \( \E_{\mathbb Q}{\Loss_{i} \given R_{\tau}} \equiv V_{i, 0} - V_{i, \tau} \).
+Then, using an It\^o expansion yields